-All first-year students will request courses for the fall semester during the enrollment period — July 8-17.
-Before July 8, your college will send you information about creating your fall schedule, which may include information like college requirements, course recommendations, and advising contacts.
+All first-year students will request courses for the fall semester during the enrollment period — July 6-15.
+Before then, your college will send you information about creating your fall schedule, which may include information like college requirements, course recommendations, and advising contacts.

 Your schedule will be chosen in several steps across the summer.
 A complete schedule should consist of:

 - Your Program of Study